kishore-rajkumar/java8-features/src/main/java/java8/features/stream/README.md

 ## Stream

-MStream API is another new feature of java 8.
+Stream API is another new feature of java 8.
 All the classes and interfaces of this API is in the **java.util.stream package**.

 By using streams we can perform various **aggregate operations** on the data returned from **collections, arrays, Input/Output** operations.